 Razors in the Night is an amateur-made adventure that offers a fun plot and a length that rivals the best commercial games.
 You play Knox, a member of a local punk gang who is running from the police after a rough Saturday on which he and friends might have crossed the line between prank and criminal offense.
 The game features a lengthy intro, dozens of well-realized locations packed with interactable objects and NPCs, good cut-scenes, and plenty of fun puzzles. |

 The graphics in Razors in the Night are bright and colorful – the psychadelic colors are perfectly suited to the subject matter.
-Although I found them garish at first, it becomes quite cool and appealing once I got used to it (even that constant rain, which is annoying at first, becomes rather cool when I look at it long enough).
-Solid writing, especially of the dialogue when Knox speaks to gang members and other cool characters, is compelling enough to make you want to finish it.
-The game is also much longer than most freeware games – you will likely spend between 15-20 hours with the game, which is much more than an average commercial adventure these days.
+Although I found them garish at first, it became cool and appealing once I got used to it (even the constant rain, annoying at first, you will get fond of).
+Solid writing, especially in the dialogues between Knox and gang members and other cool characters.
+The game is also much longer than most freeware games – you will likely spend between 15-20 hours with it, which is much more than an average commercial adventure these days.